telnetr4/CowtasticMods/README.md

 		 This should generate a BepInEx configuration file into `BepInEx/config` folder and an initial log file 'BepInEx/LogOutput.txt'.

 # Installation of mods:

+I would *highly* suggest reading the readmes for each of the individual mods.
+Most of the mod install instructions will go something like this:

 1. Make sure you have BepInEx 5 installed on your system.
 If you don't, follow the instructions provided by BepInEx's documentation to install it.
 2. Extract the mod's DLLs into the `BepInEx/plugins` folder in your game's directory.
 3. Launch the game and check if the plugin is working properly.